 If you are interested in ordering a batch of journals, please send me an email and include any ideas you have for the covers, quantity of journals you are ordering and preferred delivery date.

-I want to start a creative business too.
-Do you have any advice for me?
+I want to start a business too.
+Do you have any advice?

 Some books I read when starting out were "Let My People Go Surfing" by Patagonia founder Yvon Chouinard and "Art Inc." by Lisa Congdon.
 "Daring Greatly" by Brené Brown is great.
 I highly recommend her talk on 99U "Why Your Critics Aren't The Ones Who Count", especially for creative people, and I also love the Life & Business section of Design*Sponge - it is packed with tips, stories and advice for small biz owners and makers.